 The present clause specifies how to name the files which define data types in XSD for Device and SubDevice models, ModuleClasss, Actions and enumerated types.

-Seven SDT domains correspond to different vertical, economic domains (Agriculture, Smart City, Health, Home, Industry, Railway, Vehicular), they contain devices and modules that are specific to these domains.
+Seven SDT domains correspond to different vertical, economic domains (Agriculture, Smart City, Health, Home, Industry, Public Safety, Railway, Vehicular), they contain devices and modules that are specific to these domains.

-Management domain contains transversal, Device Management modules, Horizontal is only for enumerated types and Common is the domain that gathers devices and modules that do not pertain to a specific domain but are re-usable anywhere.
+Management domain contains transversal, Device Management modules, Metadata domain contains transversal, meta-information modules, Horizontal is only for enumerated types and Common is the domain that gathers devices and modules that do not pertain to a specific domain but are re-usable anywhere.

 The following table defines the short names for XML name spaces and file name prefix: